wing5wong/artisan-whs-static/source/_news/2025-02-10_whanganui-high-school-sports.md

 show_in_slider: true
 date: 2025-02-05T00:40:00.000Z
 ---

-Well done to Micky Zhang at the annual NZ Inline Speed Skating National Championships (Road, Flat Track & Banked Track).
+Well done to Micky Zhang (Year 12) at the annual NZ Inline Speed Skating National Championships (Road, Flat Track & Banked Track).
 Micky in his second year in Junior Men's has done well, dominating the grade with Golds and a new national record.
 Well done Micky!!